antvis/G6/docs/manual/advanced/custom-combo.en.md

      */
     getAnchorPoints(cfg) {},
   },
-  extendedNodeName,
+  extendNodeName,
 );
 ```

 <span style="background-color: rgb(251, 233, 231); color: rgb(139, 53, 56)"> &nbsp;&nbsp;<strong>⚠️Attention:</strong> </span>

-- `draw`: it is required if the custom node does not extend any parent;
+- `draw` is required if the custom node does not extend any parent;
-- Coordinate system: The coordinate system of the shapes inside the custom node is a **sub coordinate system relating to itself**, which means the `(0, 0)` is the center of the node.
-And the coordinates of the node is related to the whole canvas, which is controled by the group contains it and users have no need to use it when customing a node type.
-When adding a `rect` shape into a custom node, be caution that its x and y should be minused half of its width and height.
-See the detail in [Register a Bran-new Node](#1-register-a-bran-new-edge);
-- `update`:
-  - When the `update` function is not undefined: If user has defined the third parameter `extendedNodeName` of `registerNode`, which means extending a built-in node type, the `update` function of the extended node type of the custom node will be executed once the node is updated; If the third parameter of `registerNode` is not assigned, the `draw` function of the custom node will be executed instead;
-  - When the `update` function is defined, whether the third parameter of `registerNode` is defined, the `update` function will be executed when the node is updated.
+- `update` is not required.
+If it is undefined, the `draw` will be called when updating the node, which means all the graphics will be cleared and repaint;
-- `afterDraw` and `afterUpdate`: they are used for extending the exited nodes in general. e.g. adding extra image on rect node, adding animation on a circle node, ...;
+- `afterDraw` and `afterUpdate` are used for extending the exited nodes in general. e.g. adding extra image on rect node, adding animation on a circle node, ...;
 - In general, `setState` is not required;
-- `getAnchorPoints`: it is only required when you want to contrain the link points for nodes and their related edges.
+- `getAnchorPoints` is only required when you want to contrain the link points for nodes and their related edges.
 The anchorPoints can be assigned in the node data as well.

-## 1. Register a Bran-new Node
+## 1. Register a Bran-new Edge

 ### Render the Node